Nikolas-Charalambidis/weather/README.md

 This is also my very first webpage created at 2016 and published now.
 The webpage is hosted on GitHub Pages.

-:warning: The application has exceeded the request quota for the [Google Maps API](https://developers.google.com/maps/documentation/).
+:warning: At some point, the application can exceeded the request quota for the [Google Maps API](https://developers.google.com/maps/documentation/).

 ### Conventions